 This article will help you understand how our team configures Retained Earnings in Cube so you are empowered to publish any adjustments accurately, ensuring efficient management of your financial data.

-Your dimension names may vary from the examples shown below.
+Your dimension member names may vary from the examples shown below.
 If you use one of the formulas from this article, be sure to match the dimension names to your Cube.

 How Retained Earnings is configured in Cube